tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 Secondly, I want to acknowledge that neurodivergent thinkers might not benefit from this post or even this series.
 I have three family members with ADHD, and I actually spent two afternoons writing this post with some of them trying to do homework at the table.
 I watched as their amplified attention pulled them into different streams and topics.
 It's also difficult to sequence tasks into more linear, long-term periods of focus.
 It's not merely a matter of retraining the brain to counter the inattention learned from social apps; it's much different.
 So if you're neurodivergent, the experiences I described in this post might not actually apply.

-## Conclusion

-This post has been long and full of abstract ideas.
-I've tried to bring my own experiences to the table here, as I'm writing to make sense of my own life and habits.
-The juxtaposition of personal experience with the realm of ideas has always been what excites me about non-fiction.
-I'd like to conclude with a quotation from Csikszentmihalyi:

-> To write down one's insights expecting that someday they will be read with awe by posterity would be in most cases an act of hubris, that "overweening presumption" that has caused so much mischief in human affairs.
-But if one records ideas in response to an inner challenge to express clearly the major questions by which one feels confronted, and tries to sketch out answers that will help make sense of one's experiences, then the amateur philosopher will have learned to derive enjoyment from one of the most difficult and rewarding tasks of life.
-(139)

-I'm recording ideas here in response to an inner challenge, wrestling with the major questions I feel confronted by, sketching out answers that correspond to my lived experiences.
-I don't profess expertise from rigorous academic study or inquiry.
-But I can't help but feel that somewhere in this post, I've hit upon an idea or two that might be useful.

 ## References

-Aristotle, *The Nicomachean Ethics.* Trans.
-Harris Rackham.
-United Kingdom, W. Heinemann, 1926.

-Burnham, Bo. "[Welcome to the Internet](https://www.youtube.com/watch?v=k1BneeJTDcU&ab_channel=boburnham)" Movie: *Inside*.
-Released 2021.

 Csikszentmihalyi, Mihaly. *[Flow: The Psychology of Optimal Experience.](https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202)* New York: Harper & Row, 1990.